Q: Do I have to retake required courses if I get a grade lower than I would like?

 Q: How do I go about looking for a job or someplace to do research?

-A: Plant Sciences has a list of labs that will take on students for research on the PSPP web page.
+A: Plant Sciences has a list of labs that will hire students for research on the PSPP web page.

 Q: What are some appropriate and good core classes for humanities, social sciences, fine arts, global?